devdeliw/undergrad/README.md

 \end{}
 ```

 and have the cursor inside the `{}` block to quickly continue the writing.
-Clicking ⇥ (tab) again will move the cursor directly inside the environment allowing you to write TeX more efficiently.
+Clicking ⇥ (tab) again will move the cursor directly inside the environment for simpler and quicker programming.

 ## Install UltiSnips

-To install UltiSnips, you need a working installation of Python 3.
+UltiSnips requires a working installation of Python 3.
 In addition, Vim must be compiled with the python3 feature enabled - you can test this with `:echo has("python3")`, which will return `1` if it is enabled and `0` if it isnt.

 Using vim-plug, add a Plug for UltiSnips: